MicrosoftDocs/VBA-Docs/api/Word.Range.InsertDatabase.md

 ## Security

+> [!IMPORTANT]
-Avoid using hard-coded passwords in your applications.
+> Avoid using hard-coded passwords in your applications.
 If a password is required in a procedure, request the password from the user, store it in a variable, and then use the variable in your code.
-For recommended best practices on how to do this, see [Security Notes for Microsoft Office Solution Developers](https://msdn.microsoft.com/library/office/ff860261.aspx).
+For recommended best practices on how to do this, see [Security notes for Office solution developers](../Library-Reference/Concepts/security-notes-for-microsoft-office-solution-developers).

- **Security Note**

- **Security Note**

 ## Remarks

 The value of the Style argument can be the sum of any combination of the following values:

 |Value|Description|
 |:-----|:-----|